EAZYBLACK/gtaxl-manifests/README.md

 `gtanotexllte` is the codename for the LTE variant of the Samsung Galaxy Tab A 10.1" (2016) **with S-Pen**, with models SM-P585, SM-P585M, SM-P585Y, SM-P585N0, and SM-P588C.

 Some extremely basic instructions:
-- Make a new directory for LineageOS sources and enter it:
+- Make a new directory for crDroid sources and enter it:
 ```
-mkdir lineage-19.1
+mkdir cr8
-cd lineage-19.1
+cd cr8
 ```

-- Initialize repo in this directory with the LineageOS 19.1 android repository:
+- Initialize repo in this directory with the crDroid 8.x android repository:
 ```
-repo init -u https://github.com/LineageOS/android.git -b lineage-19.1 --git-lfs
+repo init -u https://github.com/crDroid/android.git -b 12.1 --git-lfs
 ```

 - Clone this repository to .repo/local_manifests for roomservice.xml containing the repositories needed to build for these devices:
 ```
-git clone https://github.com/K9100ii/gtaxl-manifests.git -b lineage-19.1 .repo/local_manifests
+git clone https://github.com/EAZYBLACK/gtaxl-manifests.git -b cr12.1 .repo/local_manifests
 ```

-- Sync all of the repositories in manifests (including LineageOS manifests):
+- Sync all of the repositories in manifests (including crDroid manifests):
 ```
-repo sync --force-sync --no-tags --no-clone-bundle -c
+repo sync -c -j$(nproc --all) --force-sync --no-clone-bundle --no-tags --optimized-fetch
 ```

 - Finally, build as you like.
-For example, for a recovery-installable package for gtaxlwifi:
+For example, package for gtaxlwifi:
 ```
 . build/envsetup.sh
 lunch lineage_gtaxlwifi-userdebug
-mka otapackage
+make bacon -j$(nproc --all)
 ```